gddk/solarshed/temperature/README.md

 The reason we do Temperature(30) is that it takes about 1 second to read the 1 wire device, so we want to cache the answer.
 30 is the number of seconds to cache the answer for.

-## Monitoring with PagerDuty

-Using grafana to send alerts to PagerDuty when temperature thresholds are breached.